microsoft/dotnet-framework-docker/README.md

 See the following related repos for other application types:

-- [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) for ASP.NET Web Forms and MVC applications.
+- [microsoft/aspnet](https://hub.docker.com/r/microsoft/aspnet/) for ASP.NET Web Forms and MVC images.
-- [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) for .NET Core applications.
+- [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) for .NET Core images.
-- [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core applications.
+- [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) for ASP.NET Core images.

 You can read more about [Windows Containers][win-containers] to learn how to use Docker with Windows.